Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Use pain medicines as necessary.

-Don’t drive until you are free of pain and no longer taking opioid pain medications.
+Don’t drive until you are free of pain and no longer taking opioid pain medicines.
 This may take 2 to 4 weeks.

 Plan frequent rest periods to avoid shortness of breath.

 Do deep breathing and controlled coughing exercises.
 Ask your doctor for guidelines.